munificent/ui-as-code/in-progress/parameter-freedom.md

 (This is unlike most languages where you can pass any parameter by name or position.)
 To support both, we just do both in a single function.

-From an implementation perspective, there are possibly some challenges.
+From an implementation perspective, there may be challenges.
 I believe DDC's function calling convention (and thus its JS interop API) takes advantage of the fact that a function cannot have both optional positional and named parameters, and that the optional positional parameters are all at the end.

 Other implementations may have other challenges fitting both kinds of optional arguments into their calling convention.
-We'll have to work with those teams to see how much of an issue this is.
+We'll work with those teams to see how much of an issue this is.

 ### Interleaving required and optional positional parameters